markmelnic/plot-browsing-history/README.md

 ### 2. Get Your Location Data

+Here you can find out how to download your Google data: <https://support.google.com/accounts/answer/3024190?hl=en></br>
+Here you can download all of the data that Google has stored on you: <https://takeout.google.com/>

+To use this script, you only need to download your the data specified in the repository description, which Google will provide to you.

 To use this script, you only need to download your "Chrome BrowserHistory", which Google will provide to you as a JSON file by default.

 Make sure to put the file in the same directory with the script.